Have you ever wondered what exactly happens inside the digital and design teams of an integrated marketing agency?

 George: I join a weekly client call to report on current campaigns (either organic social or PPC) and receive our next brief.
 Afterwards, we meet to talk through the new campaign brief and brainstorm a social media strategy to achieve the client’s goals.
 This involves me, Pallavi and any relevant content or PR team members.
 Pallavi then disappears with her brief.

 Pallavi: I read the campaign brief and decipher how to best represent the topic.
-I think about what imagery to use and sketch it out on a piece of paper, I then digitize it on Adobe Illustrator, and After Effects if it’s got a bit of motion.
+I think about what imagery to use and sketch it out on a piece of paper, I then digitise it on Adobe Illustrator, and After Effects if it’s got a bit of motion.
 And finally, hand it over to George or Steph.

 LUNCHTIME LONDON / BREAKFAST BOSTON